AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 .. highlight:: c++

-To start with, you must at least instrument main(), i.e.:
+To start, you must at least instrument main(), i.e.:

 ::